memgraph/documentation/pages/configuration/auth-module.md

         output_stream.write((json.dumps(ret) + "\n").encode("ascii"))
 ```

-In the example you can see exactly how the communication protocol works and you
+In the example you can see how the communication protocol works and you can see
-can see the function that is used for authentication (and authorization).
-When
+the function that is used for authentication (and authorization).
+When writing
-writing your own modules you just have to reimplement the `authenticate`
+your own modules you have to reimplement the `authenticate` function according
-function according to your needs.
+to your needs.

 Because the authentication (and authorization) function has a simple signature,
 it is easy (and recommended) to write unit (or integration) tests in separate